 Although techniques for bias analysis have been available for decades, these methods are considered difficult to implement.
 This text not only gathers the methods into one cohesive and organized presentation, it also explains the methods in a consistent fashion and provides customizable spreadsheets to implement the solutions.
 By downloading the spreadsheets (available at links provided in the text), readers can follow the examples in the text and then modify the spreadsheet to complete their own bias analyses.
 Readers without experience using quantitative bias analysis will be able to design, implement, and understand bias analyses that address the major threats to the validity of epidemiologic research.
 More experienced analysts will value the compilation of bias analysis methods and links to software tools that facilitate their projects.

-Timothy L. Lash is an Associate Professor of Epidemiology and Matthew P. Fox is an Assistant Professor in the Center for International Health and Development, both at the Boston University School of Public Health.
+Timothy L. Lash is a Professor of Epidemiology at Emory and Matthew P. Fox is an Associate Professor in the Center for Global Health & Development at the Boston University School of Public Health.
 Aliza K. Fink is a Project Manager at Macro International in Bethesda, Maryland.
 Together they have organized and presented many day-long workshops on the methods of quantitative bias analysis.
 In addition, they have collaborated on many papers that developed methods of quantitative bias analysis or used the methods in the data analysis.

 Use the links at the bottom of the page to download the spreadsheets and SAS code from each chapter.

 You can download a sample chapter here as well